 What was your design process for the Grammarly office?

 We started by choosing a location for the new office.
 We had to choose between five different locations with seemingly different layouts.
 The winner was Gulliver business center in the city center.
 Since we didn’t have much time for the design project, the decision was to do all visualizations using SketchUp only, not using 3DS Max, as we normally do.
-We saved about three to four weeks using 3D models to get approval on the design with the Grammarly team.
+We saved about three to four weeks using 3D models to get approval on the design from the Grammarly team.

 Did you run into any challenges?
 If so, what were they?